The city is in the early planning stage of building a fire station in southwest Overland Park.

 Land Acquisition and Location

 The exact footprint and orientation of the building will be determined as the project progresses.
+Development plans for Fire Station 48 will go through the city's typical development review process, at which time there will be additional opportunities for public involvement.

 Land acquisition, design, and construction of Fire Station 48 are included in the 2020-2024 Capital Improvements Program, along with equipment and apparatus purchases for the station.